Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Main results

 We note that $\sigma_p(\mu)$ is finite as long as we have $\mu\in \Pcal_{2p-2}(X)$ (Lemma~\ref{lemma:finite_sigma}), and that $\sigma_p(\mu)$ is positive in most cases, for example when $\supp(\mu) = X$ (Lemma~\ref{lem:sigma_pos}), but also much more generally.
 Our main results are comprehensive for the typical case of $\sigma_p(\mu) \in (0,\infty)$, but we later point out that the story becomes more complicated when $\sigma_p(\mu) = 0$.

 Now we turn to the results.
-In light of the classical CLT, a natural guess for a useful relaxation rate is $\Theta(n^{-1/2})$.
+In light of the classical central limit theorem (CLT), a natural guess for a useful relaxation rate is $\Theta(n^{-1/2})$.
+(We refer to Subsection~\ref{subsec:defs} for the definition of Bachman-Landau symbols.)
 It turns out that these rates do not even yield convergence in probability, but we can cleanly bound their asymptotic probability of error as in the following.